New York IT Leadership Forum 2026 Banner

 Colin Brady

-Chief Information Officer/ Deputy Comptroller
+Chief Information Officer and Deputy Comptroller

-Office of the State Comptroller
+New York State Office of the State Comptroller

 State of New York